-We expect our general and administrative expenses to be in the range of 14% to 16% of total revenues for the remainder of fiscal year 2009.
+We expect our general and administrative expenses to decrease in absolute dollars and as a percentage of total revenues for the remainder of fiscal year 2010 due to the resolution of our royalty dispute with Oracle.
+We anticipate our general and administrative expenses to be in the range of 15% to 20% of total revenues for the remainder of fiscal year 2010.